Robust Tool Use via Fission-GRPO: Learning to Recover from Execution Errors: Method

 \paragraph{Sampling and Evaluation.} Given a query $x$, we sample a group of trajectories $\{\tau_i\}_{i=1}^G$ from the current policy $\pi_\theta$.
 We evaluate these rollouts using the composite reward function defined in \S\ref{sec:reward}, computing format compliance $R_{\text{fmt}}$, functional correctness $R_{\text{corr}}$, and efficiency regularization $R_{\text{len}}$, which are then aggregated into the total reward.

 \paragraph{Optimization.} We apply the standard GRPO update (Eq.~\ref{eq:grpo_obj}) using these trajectories to improve the model's fundamental tool-use capabilities.
-This step ensures continuous optimization on the core skill of accurate tool invocation and parameter grounding.
-Subsequently, all sampled trajectories from this stage are forwarded to Stage 2 for diagnostic error analysis and corrective training.
+All sampled trajectories are then forwarded to Stage 2 for diagnostic error analysis and corrective training.